adilsonsimiaoDK/JavaScripts/README.md

 # JavaScript Course
-This repository contains my notes, exercises, and projects related to the JavaScript course (The Complete JavaScript Course From Zero to Expert)!
+This repository contains my notes, exercises, and projects related to the JavaScript course (The Complete JavaScript Course From Zero to Expert (Jonas Schmedtmann) )!
  I am currently studying.
 The course provides a comprehensive introduction to JavaScript programming, covering fundamental concepts, best practices, and practical applications.

 Course Overview
 The JavaScript course is designed to equip students with a solid foundation in JavaScript programming.
 It covers the following topics:

 What I'm learning
-> Become an advanced, confident, and modern JavaScript developer from scratch
++ Become an advanced, confident, and modern JavaScript developer from scratch
-> uild 6 beautiful real-world projects for your portfolio (not boring toy apps)
++ uild 6 beautiful real-world projects for your portfolio (not boring toy apps)
-> ecome job-ready by understanding how JavaScript really works behind the scenes
++ ecome job-ready by understanding how JavaScript really works behind the scenes
-> ow to think and work like a developer: problem-solving, researching, workflows
++ ow to think and work like a developer: problem-solving, researching, workflows
-> avaScript fundamentals: variables, if/else, operators, boolean logic, functions, arrays, objects, loops, strings, etc.
++ avaScript fundamentals: variables, if/else, operators, boolean logic, functions, arrays, objects, loops, strings, etc.
-> odern ES6+ from the beginning: arrow functions, destructuring, spread operator, optional chaining (ES2020), etc.
++ odern ES6+ from the beginning: arrow functions, destructuring, spread operator, optional chaining (ES2020), etc.
-> Modern OOP: Classes, constructors, prototypal inheritance, encapsulation, etc.
++ Modern OOP: Classes, constructors, prototypal inheritance, encapsulation, etc.
-> Complex concepts like the 'this' keyword, higher-order functions, closures, etc.
++ Complex concepts like the 'this' keyword, higher-order functions, closures, etc.
-> Asynchronous JavaScript: Event loop, promises, async/await, AJAX calls and APIs
++ Asynchronous JavaScript: Event loop, promises, async/await, AJAX calls and APIs
-> How to architect your code using flowcharts and common patterns
++ How to architect your code using flowcharts and common patterns
-> Modern tools for 2022 and beyond: NPM, Parcel, Babel and ES6 modules
++ Modern tools for 2022 and beyond: NPM, Parcel, Babel and ES6 modules
-> Practice your skills with 50+ challenges and assignments (solutions included)
++ Practice your skills with 50+ challenges and assignments (solutions included)
-> Get fast and friendly support in the Q&A area
++ Get fast and friendly support in the Q&A area
-> Course pathways: design your unique learning path according to your goals
++ Course pathways: design your unique learning path according to your goals

 notes/: This directory contains my comprehensive notes on each module and topic covered in the course.
 It includes explanations, code snippets, and examples to help reinforce the concepts learned.